Rasreal/rsschool-cv/cv.md

 EXPERIENCE
 Mobile app Developer (FLutter) Sep 2022 - Jan 2023
-WLFF AstanaHub, Astana, Kazakhstan
+X Kazakhstan

 - Learned to work in a freelance platform.
 - Participated in 3 medium-large projects.
 - Experience with publishing apps to Google Market, Apple Store Flutter Dev Jul 2023 - Sep 2023
-BeeFixi Boston, MA
+X Boston, MA
 - Implemented a bank payment service (Stripe)
 - Developed ChatWoot (ServiceDesk) and connected to the app with the admin panel.
 - Worked with Amazon Web Service (AWS) and developed Lambda functions on Node.js, and using them as APIs